blackfireio/php-sdk/README.md

 PHP Probe
 ---------

+**WARNING**: This code should only be used when installing the Blackfire PHP extension is not possible.

 This repository provides a [Blackfire](https://blackfire.io/) PHP Probe implementation that should only be used under the following circumstancies: